So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 You hike this trail right from Brainard Lake (or nearby trailhead)!
 In the summertime, particularly in the months of July and August, this trail is bursting with wildflowers, the lake is full, and the streams and waterfalls are flowing!
 It’s incredibly picturesque and not too difficult of a hike either.
 Because of this, the trail can get busy and the best time to visit here is at sunrise.
 Timed entry reservations may be required during peak months.

 Yes!
-You will absolutely need a permit to be married, exchange vows, exchange rings, or have any type of ceremony in the National Park.
+You will absolutely need a permit to be married, exchange vows, exchange rings, sign a marriage license, or have any type of ceremony in the National Park.

 We hope so!
 The best hours for viewing wildlife are dawn and dusk.
-I love taking my couples to spots where wildlife consistently hangs out, especially elk, moose, big horn sheep, and mule deer!
+I love taking my couples to spots where wildlife consistently hangs out, especially elk, moose, big horn sheep, and mule deer.
+And of course, we maintain a very safe distance.

-The current permit fee to get married in the National Park is $300.
+The current wedding permit cost for a Rocky Mountain National Park wedding is $300.

-Impressively, you do not legally need an officiant to marry you in the state of Colorado.
+You do not legally need an officiant to marry you in the state of Colorado!
+But if you’d like one, I have some amazing recommendations for you.

-You pick up your marriage license right in Estes Park at the County Clerk Office or any other county clerk office in the state of Colorado.
+You pick up your marriage license right in Estes Park at the County Clerk Office (1601 Brodie Ave.
+Estes Park, CO 80517) or any other county clerk office in the state of Colorado.

-Wedding ceremonies (including letter readings, vow readings, exchanging rings) may only take place at a designated wedding site within the park with an approved permit.
+Wedding ceremonies (including letter readings, vow readings, exchanging of rings) must take place at a designated wedding site within the park with an approved permit.
 You may certainly choose to hike or explore elsewhere in the park to take portraits before or after your ceremony though!

 You may apply for your wedding permit up to one year out from your desired wedding month.
 The sooner you can apply the better as permits will be given out on a first-come-first-serve basis, and are limited.